North Macedonia

 Voluntary health insurance premiums are taxable if their annual amount per employee exceeds one average monthly gross salary, paid out in the previous calendar year.

-Voluntary pension contribution paid to the private pension fond are taxable if their annual amount per employee exceeds two average monthly gross salary, paid out in the previous calendar year
+Voluntary pension contributions paid to the private pension fund are taxable if their annual amount per employee exceeds two average monthly gross salaries, paid out in the previous calendar year.

 Other insurance premiums paid for members of the management board and the employees (if not paid out from their salary) are taxable expenses.
 Only the collective insurance of the employees for work-related injuries is a non-taxable expense for corporate taxpayers.